dbalucas/go_crm-backend_udacity/Readme.md

 1. Create an additional endpoint that updates customer values in a batch (i.e., rather than for a single customer).
 2. Upgrade the mock database to a real database (e.g., PostgreSQL).
 3. Deploy the API to the web.

+# Credits to:
+- [MitchDresdner](https://github.com/MitchDresdner/winestore/tree/master) for the Property and Parsing Code Example